Religion & Faith

 dumbells-tape-measure-healthy-food-fitness-health-over-wooden-table-47436977

-After many years of research and studies, I think we all know the relationship between physical activity and the overall quality of life.
+After many years of research and studies, we all know the relationship between physical activity and the overall quality of life.
 Evidence shows that physical activity is related to a lower risk of premature development of many health problems.
-Through physical activity, we can improve our lifestyle by preventing or delaying development of health problems.
+Through physical activity, we can improve our lifestyle by preventing or delaying the development of health problems.

 I’ve included links & encourage you to research a little more into each component.